 The 55-feet high Crater is now easily accessible through a tunnel built for easy access.
 If you visited the Crater before the tunnel was made, you’d have to rappel through the hole at the top of the Crater to reach the water.
 Today visitors to the Crater enjoy scuba diving, swimming, snorkeling, therapeutic soaks, and yoga.

 It’s free to have a look around, and you absolutely must make use of this opportunity.
 Climb to the top of the Crater and have a peek down to the hot pool.
 Or make your way through the tunnel to the inner area and get a firsthand view of the inside of the Crater.
 The staff at hand is helpful and eager to answer any questions you may have.
 Learn about the history, geology, and unique features of the Crater.

 Swim, Soak or Snorkel

-For a fulfilling experience at the Homestead Crater, sign up for one or all of the activities on offer.
-Since it is a small location, it’s wise to make your reservations in advance.
-Guests can enjoy swimming or soaking, snorkeling or paddleboard yoga inside the crater.
+For a fulfilling experience at the Homestead Crater, sign up for one or all of the offered activities.
+Since it is a remote location, it’s wise to make your reservations in advance.
+Guests can enjoy swimming or soaking, snorkeling, or paddleboard yoga inside the Crater.
 There is a different time slot for each of the activity so be sure to check for availability.

 One of the main popular activities at the Homestead is scuba diving.
-Offering the only warm scuba diving destination in all of continental US, the crater is a favorite with new and advanced scuba divers.
+Offering the only warm scuba diving destination in the continental US, the Crater is a favorite with new and advanced scuba divers.
 While there is no aquatic life, the walls are covered with mineral deposits.
-The spring reaches a depth of about 65 feet
+The spring reaches a depth of about 65 feet.

 For those wanting to learn scuba diving, courses are offered for beginners.
 There is a fully equipped dive shop on site where you can rent equipment for your dives.
 You can avoid wearing a wetsuit for your dive since the mineral water ranges from 90-96 degrees Fahrenheit.